DavidUf11/Backstage/README.md

 # Backstage

-Backstage is an app designed to allow venues and artists to share essential    information needed to orchestrate unhindered performances.
+Backstage is a collaboration platform for independent musicians and local venues.

 ## Special Features